-Additionally, the EU froze the Central Bank of Iran's European assets, and banned the trade of gold and other precious materials between Europe and the CBI.
-US and EU sanctions took time to become fully effective, but they have had a major impact as time has gone on.
+Additionally, the EU froze the Central Bank of Iran's (CBI) European assets, and banned the trade of gold and other precious materials between Europe and the CBI.1 US and EU sanctions took time to become fully effective, but they have had a major impact as time has gone on.
 Comprehensive Iran Sanctions, Accountability, and Divestment Act (CISADA) sanctions have progressively increased the pressure on Iran by mandating that all countries that import Iranian oil reduce their purchases to win a 180-day renewable sanctions waiver.
-This has continually reduced other country's purchases of Iranian oil.
+This has continually reduced other countries' purchases of Iranian oil.
 Other sanctions that have gone into effect in 2012: the FY2012 NDAA and the Iran Threat Reduction and Syria Human Rights Act, have in effect cut Iran off from the international financial, insurance, and reassurance industries.

-These sanctions, in addition to the EU's embargo of Iranian petroleum products that entered into force on July 1, 2012, have further impacted Iran's economy and oil industry.
-The combined actions has had a major impact on Iran's oil exports, as oil sales to the EU accounted for roughly 23% of Iran's total exports.
-Total Iranian oil exports in July were estimated at 940,000 bpd, down from 1.7 million bpd in June and 2.8 bpd in July 2011.
-Oil export revenue fell from \$9.8 billion in July 2011 to \$2.9 billion in July 2012.
+These sanctions, in addition to the EU's embargo of Iranian petroleum products that entered into force on July 1, 2012, had a major further impact on Iran's economy and oil industry.
+Total Iranian oil exports in March, 2013 were slightly above 1 mbpd, down from roughly 2.5 mbpd in 2011, which has led to a decrease in revenue from \$95 billion in 2011 to \$67 billion in 2012.2 Production was down as well from 4.2 mbpd in 2011 to 3.5 mbpd in 2012.
+However, again illustrating the difficulty of getting accurate information on the Iranian energy sector, the